Balam (singer): Career

 In 2007, he left Warfaze and pursued a solo career.
 His debut solo album was self-titled.
 He continued with two consecutive albums Balam II and Balam III.
 During this period he also published two duet albums on which his sister Julee sang in his composition.

 In 2013, his fourth solo album Bhubon was released.
 Afterward, Balam stopped working on new songs after facing rejection for his fourth album.
-Kaushik Hossain Taposh, the CEO of Gaanbangla Television inspired him to come back.
-Balam came back with his first HD music video "Meghey Dhaaka".
+Balam came back with his first HD music video "Meghey Dhaaka"in collaboration with Gaan Bangla Tv..
 It received a huge response, and he started working regularly.
 "Koto Je Khujechi Tomay" was another duet music video.

 In 2017, Balam published his fifth solo album, Golper Shohor.

 Balam has also acted on two TV dramas and hosted a number of TV programs.
 He has also worked with various production houses and collaborated with the likes of Adit Rahman and other revered musical personalities.
+In 2023, he came back after almost 10 year with a playback for the highest grossing Bangladeshi film of all time Priyotoma named "O Priyotoma" with a Akassh composition, starring Shakib Khan and Idhika Paul.